plger/scDblFinder/README.md

 ### Including known doublets

 If you already know of some doublets in the data (e.g. identified via cell hashes and SNPs in multiplexed samples), providing this information through the `knownDoublets` can enable `scDblFinder` to identify similar doublets.
-However, if many of those doublets are homotypic (e.g. made from the same cell type, although from different individuals), this can lead to a decrease in accuracy.
+See the `knownUse` param for the two alternative ways to use this information.

 ## Single-cell ATACseq

-The `scDblFinder` method can be to single-cell ATACseq (on peak-level counts), however when doing so we recommend using the `aggregateFeatures=TRUE` parameter.
+The `scDblFinder` method can be to single-cell ATACseq (on peak-level counts), however when doing so we recommend using the `aggregateFeatures=TRUE` parameter (see vignette).

 <br/><br/>